TikZSZ/TikZSZ/README.md

 ## 🤖 AI & Machine Learning

 - Extensive experience with Python for AI and machine learning projects
+- Curated my own datasets and finetuned very large models (70b+)
+- Developed scripts for distributed fine-tuning, scaling from single machines to multi-node, multi-GPU setups
 - Proficient in using Hugging Face for model deployment and fine-tuning
-- Developed scripts for distributed fine-tuning, scaling from single machines to multi-node, multi-GPU setups
-- Worked with VLLM and LlamaCpp for optimized inference
+- Worked with vLLM and LlamaCpp for optimized inference
 - **Coming Soon**: Meta Llama 3 8B model fine-tuned for function calling, achieving SOTA performance on the Berkeley function calling leaderboard

 ## 🌟 Open Source Contributions